sanger-pathogens/Bio-VertRes-Config/README.md

   -a            STR Search for available reference matching pattern and exit.
   -h                Print this message and exit

-NOTE - If you are uncertain that your request was successful, please do NOT run the command again.
-Instead, please direct any queries to path-help@sanger.ac.uk.

 If you use the results of these pipelines, please acknowledge the pathogen informatics team and include the appropriate citations:

 "Robust high throughput prokaryote de novo assembly and improvement pipeline for Illumina data"